MatthewRudolph/Airy-Nhibernate-Extensions/README.md

 var _configuration = new Configuration();
 _configuration.AddMapping(modelMapper.CompileMappingFor(myEntities));

+// This lines adds the Linq support for the IsNotNull() method.
 _configuration.LinqToHqlGeneratorsRegistry<LinqToHqlRegisterIsNotNull>();

 var factory = configuration.BuildSessionFactory();
 var session = factory.OpenSession();
 ```

 ## Acknowledgements ##
 Jon Skeet and the other people that work on the NodaTime project.